 Please see the Public Service Events calendar for 2022 "in person" events.
-The 2022 calendar will be published in January 2022.
+The 2022 calendar was published in January 2022.
 As always, volunteers are needed to fill the positions at these events.
-Please contact Kathy / firstname.lastname@example.org with any questions or suggestions.
+Please contact Kathy / email@example.com with any questions or suggestions.

 Free Ham Radio exam preparation classes